CycloneDX/cyclonedx.org/specification/overview/index.md

 Many tools in the software supply chain capture attestations at the time of execution.
 A _predicate_ contains metadata about the attestation.
 Tools such as [in-toto](https://in-toto.io/) use predicate types to provide context about the subject of the predicate.
-CycloneDX recognizes `https://cyclonedx.org/bom` as the official predicate type for all bill of material types including SBOM, SaaSBOM, and HBOM.
+OWASP recognizes `https://cyclonedx.org/bom` as the official predicate type for all CycloneDX bill of material varieties including SBOM, SaaSBOM, and HBOM.